isomerpages/ema-pl/_events/segc-youth/winners.md

 </div>

 <div style="text-align: center;">
-    Team Rocket was crowned the champion for their innovative ideas such as semi-transparent photovoltaic glass to reduce Envelope Thermal Transfer Value (i.e. heat gain through the external walls and windows of a building).
+    Team Rocket was crowned the champion for their innovative ideas such as semi-transparent photovoltaic glass to reduce Envelope Thermal Transfer Value (i.e. heat gain through the external walls and windows of a building) and thermal storage systems to optimise cooling efficiency.
     <br/>
 </div>